Inspirateur/riverbed/README.md

 I mean for the project to stay open source, to be an inspiration and learning resource for others, and will do my best to keep it well organized, with independant parts of the code published as crates for maximum reusability.

-I'm the primary contributor for now but if you agree with the game vision you're very welcomed to contribute, by creating PRs, issues or even simple comments with advice! 🙂
+I'm the primary contributor for now but if you agree with the game vision you're very welcomed to contribute, by creating issues or comments with advice! 🙂
-⚠️ For big PR please get in touch with me first on discord at '**inspirateur**'
+*If you want to tackle an existing issue please __get in touch__ with me first on discord at '**inspirateur**'*

 ### Thanks
 - [@kokounet](https://github.com/kokounet): major contributions on rendering